-- 5.1 Internal events such as loss of coolant accidents, equipment failures, maloperation and hazards, and their consequential events, shall be taken into account in the design of the plant.
-The list of events shall be plant specific. (see Appendix for assessment of implementation) - 5.2 The following types of natural and man made external events shall as a minimum be taken into account in the design of the plant according to site specific conditions: - extreme19 wind loading - extreme outside temperatures - extreme rainfall, snow conditions and site flooding - extreme cooling water temperatures and icing - earthquake - airplane crash - other nearby transportation, industrial activities and site area conditions which reasonably can cause fires, explosions or other threats to the safety of the nuclear power plant
+- 5.1 Internal events such as loss of coolant accidents, equipment failures, maloperation and internal hazards, and their consequential events, shall be taken into account in the design of the plant.
+The list of events shall be plant specific21 and take account of relevant experience and analysis from other plants. - 5.2 External hazards shall be taken into account in the design of the plant.
+In addition to natural hazards22, the following types of natural and human made external events hazards shall as a minimum be taken into account in the design of the plant according to site specific conditions: - extreme23 wind loading - extreme outside temperatures - extreme rainfall, snow conditions and site flooding - extreme cooling water temperatures and icing - ----earthquake - airplane crash - other nearby transportation, industrial activities and site area conditions which reasonably can cause fires, explosions or other threats to the safety of the nuclear power plant.